 The beautiful Reinhold family.

 Hugh Nevill is another Junior ambassador.
-When we opened a playroom at the Hospital Hugh stepped up, “My friend and i put on a family fun night at our school.
+When we opened a playroom at the Hospital Hugh, aged 9, stepped up, “My friend and i put on a family fun night at our school.
 We had a whiffle ball and a four square tournament and sold pizza and hot dogs.
 I raised $350 that i hope you can use for the musical instruments for the kids.”
 A year later Hugh donated another $33 to buy three desks for school kids at our 5th Shoe4Africa school.